-As the pioneer evangelist begins his survey, the first thing he should do is to start a file and begin to compile all the information that he can receive concerning the place of his call.
-To begin with, possibly four files will be sufficient and more may be added later.
-He may start with a file for:
+As the pioneer evangelist begins his survey, the first thing he should do is to start a file and begin to compile all the information he can gather concerning the place of his call.
+To begin with, possibly four files will be sufficient and more may be added later:

 - 1. Religion and established churches - 2.
-Real estate, rentals, hall available to rent - 3.
-Personal contacts with individuals, names and address of prospects - 4.
+Real estate, rentals, halls available to rent - 3.
+Personal contacts with individuals, names and addresses of prospects - 4.
 General (for all other information)